modelica/Encryption-and-Licensing/doc/SEMLA.md

 #### List of supported tools

 - Tool sends – “TOOLS”
-	- LVE answers: “TOOLLIST <list>” where "<list>" is:
+- LVE answers: “TOOLLIST \<list>” where "\<list>" is:
 	- a sequence of Modelica tools in the formatted as:
 		- one line for each tool terminated by the line feed character
 		- each line formated as: "tool-public-key name-of-the-tool"
 			- tool-public-key: a hexadecimal number string without prefix (no “0x”)

 #### License information

 - Tool sends– “LICENSEINFO”
-	- LVE answers - “TEXT <info>”
+- LVE answers - “TEXT \<info>”

-	"<info>" can be used to solving license/configuration problems.
+"\<info>" can be used to solving license/configuration problems.

-### Encoding

-Messages are in 8-bit ASCII

-## MESSAGE FORMAT

-### Simple message with no arguments

-	format: "<COMMAND>LN"

-		- <COMMAND> - command name, in all caps
-		- “LN” - line feed character

-	Messages using this form:

-		- “LICENSEINFO”
-		- “NOTSIMPLE”
-		- “TOOLS”
-		- “YES”

-### Message with a decimal integer data

-	format: "<COMMAND> <number>LN"

-		- <COMMAND> - command name in all caps
-		- <number> - decimal number – 32-bit signed integer, string, base 10 representation
-		- “LN” - line feed character

-	Messages using this form:

-		- “VERSION”

-### Message with a variable length data

-	format: "<COMMAND> <length>LN<data>"

-		- <COMMAND> - command name in all caps
-		- <length> - data length in bytes – 32-bit signed integer, string, base 10 representation
-		- <data> - data bytes

-	Messages using this form:

-		- “FEATURE”
-		- “FILE”
-		- "FILECONT”
-		- “LIB”
-		- “LICENSE”
-		- “NO”
-		- “PUBKEY”
-		- “RETURNFEATURE”
-		- “RETURNLICENSE”
-		- “TEXT”
-		- “TOOLLIST”

-### Message with an integer number and a variable length data

-	format: "<COMMAND> <number> <length>LN<data>"

-		- <COMMAND> - command name in all caps
-		- <number> - 32-bit signed integer, string, base 10 representation
-		- <length> - data length in bytes – 32-bit signed integer, string, base 10 representation
-		- <data> - data bytes

-	Messages using this form:

-		- “ERROR”

 ## INSTALLING MODELICA LIBRARY CONTAINER

 A library can be installed by the tool:

 - by extracting only the “.library” folder from the library
 - by extracting entire directory structure of the library from the MLC.
 	- the directory structure, and file names, of the library must be the same as in the MLC
 	- the library can be placed in any location (tool decision)
 		- the library can be renamed (tool decision)

 We recommended that:

 - the library is placed in a directory on the MODELICAPATH
 - named “PACKAGENAME” or “PACKAGENAME VERSION” (as per the Modelica Language Specification)

 ### Reading open-source library